-The following post is a guest post, authored by Shreyas Patel.
+The following post is authored by Shreyas Patel.
 The post depicts recent developments and the need for Forensic Mathematics along with real problem-solving examples.

 Introduction to Forensic Mathematics

-Earlier when we used to study trigonometry, statistics, probability— as a part of Statistics— in Mathematics, we used to wonder with questions like what is the need of studying them at all?
+When we used to study trigonometry, statistics, and probability— as a part of Statistics— in Mathematics, we used to wonder with questions like what is the need to study them at all?
 Are we ever going to use it in our day-to-day life?

 Many people still don’t know the importance of these terms in mathematics.

 But what if I ask you, “Is it possible to solve crime with the help of Mathematics?“

 Did you ever think about it in this way?
 If yes, then do you know in which way mathematics is used to solve crimes and help forensics?

 Mathematics is one of the most important techniques used in any forensic discipline to solve problems related to uncertainty, probabilities, and interpretation of results which may be indirectly helpful to come up with a predictable solution.

 So, according to its applications,